Alonso-del-Arte/currency-demo/README.md

 proposed for ISO-4217.
 That symbol should not be confused with the symbol for the Thai bhat, &#xE3F;.

+## Notes about divisions of a unit of currency

+I am aware of the cent symbol, &cent; (Unicode U+00A2, HTML entity &amp;cent;).
+I briefly thought about using it in this project, for amounts from &minus;0.99 to 0.99.
+The most obvious reason that dissuaded me from that idea is that not all units of currencies divide into 100 cents.

+Currencies like the Iraqi dinar (IQD) and the Omani rial (OMR) divide into 1,000 milles, or darahim.
+Some currencies, like the Japanese yen (JPY) or the Ugandan shilling (UGX) don't subdivide at all.

+To my knowledge, there are no currencies that divide only into ten parts.
+And I'm only aware of one currency that divides into 10,000 parts, the Chilean unit of account (CLF).
+But from what I can gather, that's not really used for everyday purchases like groceries, with the main currency in Chile being the Chilean peso (CLP), which interestingly enough doesn't subdivide at all.

 ## Miscellaneous notes

 In the Java currency information file, the S&atilde;o Tom&eacute; and